Mooshua/Lilikoi/Docs/overview.md

 Lilikoi is designed to replace expensive reflection logic and deliver a consistent API surface from the perspective of both framework and framework consumer.

-Lilikoi provides APIs for frameworks to define declarative helpers, such as parameter injection and before/after hooks (called wraps).
+Lilikoi provides APIs for event producers to define declarative helpers, such as parameter injection and before/after hooks (called wraps).
 Additionally, users can specify arbitrary types in the parameters of their entry point, and Lilikoi will resolve those parameters to a wildcard injection if one is available.